dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/wiring-start-sprint.md

 1. 🚀**Update Epics**: Prioritize your Feature Epics/Create new Epics as necessary:
     * See [Epics](feature-spec#create-epics) to review
     * Use epics for any large task with subtasks that need to be broken out - each is a distinct feature of your product (not at the level of technical detail).
+    * update dates on Epics.
 1. 🚀**New Subtasks**: Break down subtasks you want to deal with this week.
-They can associated with Epics or standalone - should go into *New Issues* for now.
+They can associated with Epics or standalone - should go into *Unsorted* for now.
     * **create new issues** (select the appropriate repo "Create in ..." if associated with a particular repo)
     * **label them** with these or others:
       * <font style="color:red">[ 🔥 blocker]</font>